 - Big Applesauce: The setting, as usual for Allen.

 - Chekhov's Skill: Several people comment on Frenchy's cookies before she sets up the shop.
-Ray's teaching Frenchy in how to pick locks saves the day, too.
+Ray's teaching Frenchy in how to crack safes saves the day, too.

 - The Convenient Store Next Door: The cookie shop.